NOTICE – On November 10th, 2014 at approximately 8pm the host server for the CRC Website suffered a catastrophic failure.

 The data housed on the server is in the process of being rebuilt from saved backups.
 This process will take some time to complete.
 If you cannot find the data you are searching for, please call us directly at (916)709-6303.

 The California Citizens Redistricting Commission (CRC) filed an amicus brief with the Supreme Court Of The United States (SCOTUS) in the matter of Arizona State Legislature v.
 Arizona Independent Redistricting Commission, on January 23, 2015.
+On March 2nd, SCOTUS heard oral arguments in the case.

 A ruling against the Arizona Independent Redistricting Commission would negatively impact California’s Prop 20, the measure passed by voters in 2010 that mandated California’s Congressional Districts be drawn by the California Citizens Redistricting Commission in a non-partisan, open, and transparent process.